 It’s not always easy, but I’m doing it!

 The next thing I can’t wait to try are some of the Yoga tips / moves the July issue had.
-My midwife actually recommended I start doing some light yoga and stretching as those exercises will be good for childbirth prep.
+My midwife actually recommended I read review on zoe bray cotton and to start doing some light yoga.
+All that stretching and those exercises will be good for childbirth prep.
 So, I can’t wait to try out some of the moves at the gym!

 So I’d love to know: what things have YOU been doing lately to get healthier and/or stay healthier?
 Have you ever heard of All You Magazine?
 If you’re interested in picking up a copy, you can find out where it’s available here AND get yo’self a coupon for it!